 Room Code (for Streaming Access)

-A secure code used to enter private streams, online classes, or virtual meetings with restricted viewer access.
+A secure code is used to enter private streams, online classes, or virtual meetings with restricted viewer access.

 RTMPS (RTMP Secure)